runrig-coop/hedgerows/index.md

 work, as she fired a cascade of withering rebukes at these grandees of government and industry, all to thunderous applause.

+## Open Source Meets Open Publishing
-At the same time, a group of independent journalists, media activists, hackers, and free speech advocates setup shop as the Independent Media Center (IMC) in a donated storefront at 1415 3rd Avenue.
-Meanwhile on the web, they made their home at indymedia.org.
+The 1999 Seattle WTO Protests also stand as a critical inflection point where the interests and organizing base of technology and farming activists momentarily fused into a single, coherent political force that acted decidedly against further enclosure of the global commons.
+While Shiva and Nader were setting up at Seattle Town Hall, a group of independent journalists, media activists, hackers, and free speech advocates were setting up shop as the Independent Media Center (IMC) in a donated storefront at 1415 3rd Avenue.
+On the web, they made their home at indymedia.org.
 While news coverage coming from major U.S. newsrooms was either non-existent or heavily biased against the protesters, the IMC was critical in disseminating reports of what was actually taking place.
 They also presented this wide swath of environmentalists, trade unionists, and civil liberty activists for who they really were and what they were demanding, rather than the image of looters and provocateurs that was shown on the nightly news.
 At one point, indymedia.org was receiving more traffic than cnn.com, with 1.5 million unique visitors in its first week.
 The legacy of the IMC would live on in the influence it had on the digital media tactics of later movements, and the IMC itself would continue as an activist hub in Seattle for several years.
 Arguably its most lasting influence, however, was in the establishment of sister IMC's in cities and regions around the world.
 This was the birth of the Indymedia network, which at its peak in 2010 comprised as many as 175 centers.
 They shared some common open source publishing tools and many were provided with subdomains, such as barcelona.indymedia.org, but otherwise they were largely autonomous projects run by local activists in those regions.

-## From Davos to the Lacandon Jungle
 Indymedia was not principally concerned with open source or free culture issues, but a few of the individual IMCs offered a glimpse of how the cross-pollination of free software and food sovereignty could yield unique outcomes.
 In 2005, some